 Kids are messy, and friendly and have no idea about personal space, but we don't want to stop them from playing with their toys.

-So we have created a few tips to help you clean your toys.
+So we have created a few tips to help you clean and disinfect your baby’s toys.

 1 - The Dishwasher

-We love a toy that can be place in the dishwasher.
+We love a toy that can be placed in the dishwasher.
 Let the dishwasher clean away the sand, dirt and the germs.

 2 - The washing machine

-We always suggest to parents to get two of the favourite toy or blanket so that one can be in the wash and one for cuddles.
+We always suggest to parents to get two of the favourite toys or blankets so that one can be in the wash and one for cuddles.